ozone-his/ozone-e2e/README.md

 |     tests as well as methods required by the tests to run
 ```

-## Guide for writing the tests
+## Guide for writing tests

-When writing a new test case, you need to create a new spec in `./e2e/tests`
+When writing a new test case, create a new spec in `./e2e/tests`

-## Github Action integration
+## GitHub Actions integration
-The e2e.yml workflow is made up of one job that is triggered by PRs, and on a push.
+The pro.yml workflow is made up of two jobs of which one is triggered by PRs and another on a push.
+The foss.yml workflow is made up of one job that runs tests for Ozone FOSS.
+Note: You need to pass environment variables for O3, Odoo and SENAITE at runtime.